bcpeinhardt/schnauzerUI/narrative_docs/src/statements_and_commands.md

 ### Comment
 A comment statement is the simplest statement in Schnauzer UI.
 Create a comment by typing `#` and then the text you'd like.
 It doesn't do anything except help keep scripts organized.
 Comments are automatically added to the test run log for reference.
-It's good practice to separate chuncks of a Schnauzer UI script with comments to keep it readable.
+It's good practice to separate chunks of a Schnauzer UI script with comments to keep it readable.

 Ex.
 Commenting a chunk of code.

 `# This part of the script performs x action ...`

 For programmers: Schnauzer UI doesn't have units of code that can be extracted and reused like "functions".